DasRahul99/Rain-Fall-prediction/README.md

 # Rain-Fall-prediction
-Using machine learning classification models models I predicted if there wil be rainfall tomorrow or not.
+Using machine learning classification models models I predicted if there will be rainfall tomorrow or not.